avanspector/ada_arduino_demo/README.md

-# Demo of Ada/Spark Language on Arduino using PlatformIO
+# Demo of Ada/Spark Language on Arduino with PlatformIO

 (Alire is used for toolchain only)

 1) `alr exec -- gprbuild -P demo`
-2) Platformio Build and Upload
+2) PlatformIO Build and Upload